plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/implementation_tasks_summary.md

 3. Handles cases with missing predictions or payments gracefully
 4. Supports filtering by exchange, symbol, and time range

+### Data Management

+The implementation includes features for managing the stored data:

+1. **Filtering**: Ability to filter data by exchange, symbol, and time range
+2. **Sorting**: Chronological and reverse chronological sorting options
+3. **Memory Management**: Methods to clear old data beyond a specified retention period
+4. **Retrieval**: Flexible methods to access specific subsets of data

 ## Integration Points

 The validation system integrates with the rest of the application at several key points: